AJAY077-star/ajay-bank/README.md

-# the-sparks-foundation
-Sparks Foundation Internship Project : Basic Banking System
+# Ajay Bank Application : Basic Banking System

 A Web Application used to transfer money between multiple users (Project contains 08 dummy users).
 A new user can also be created.

 Stack used -